Gerardo Bruna: Whitehawk

 Bruna signed a one-month contract with Whitehawk, who then played in England's 6th tier, with the option to extend by the club depending on performances.
 The signing of Bruna was described as a "massive coup" as Bruna had previously played for clubs such as Real Madrid and Liverpool.
 Bruna scored his first goal for Whitehawk in a 5–1 victory over Chelmsford City.

 Accrington Stanley

 In January 2015, Bruna joined League Two club Accrington Stanley.
-He scored his first goal for the club in a 2-1 loss to Bury in the Football League Trophy on 1 September 2015.
+He scored his first goal for the club in a 2–1 loss to Bury in the Football League Trophy on 1 September 2015.
 On 18 January 2016, Bruna signed a pre-contract with Canadian club Ottawa Fury which would have him depart at the end of the season.

 Ottawa Fury

-On 15 February 2016, Bruna was released by Accrington, allowing him to join the Fury in time for the start of training camp.
-He played a few matches for their academy team in the third-tier Première Ligue de soccer du Québec.